Coder-Yu/Coder-Yu/README.md

 <hr>

 ### What's New 📢
+- [28/03/2022] We have released a survey on self-supervised recommender systems.
 - [20/12/2021] One tutorial proposal on self-supervised recommendation is accepted by WWW'22.
 - [01/09/2021] One co-authored paper on federated learning and recommendation is accepted by the VLDB Journal.
 - [08/08/2021] Two co-authored papers on self-supervised learning and group/session recommendation are accepted by CIKM'21